 When you open the app and bypass registration.
 You will see a main screen (above) with three main features located on the bottom left of the screen Library, Voice Match and Voice Chart.

-LIBRARY (displayed in shot above) includes a variety of categorized images including a file with 50 Teacher waveforms.
+LIBRARY includes a variety of categorized images including a file with 50 Teacher waveforms.

 However, you can also add your own recordings for later use in VoiceMatch.
 The Library can be searched or browsed for clips.
 You can also categorize, label and re-record samples if needed.